Glossary Of Terms

 A unit trust where investors (unit holders) pool their money into money market instruments which are normally only available to professional investors with hundreds of thousands of dollars to invest in the money market.
 Cash trusts operate with a trust deed. a trustee overseeing activities and a management company responsible for the investment strategy.

 Latin for “Let the Buyer Beware”.
-This means that buyer’s of goods (in this case, landed property) are responsible to examine the goods (the property being purchased) closely or read the fine print (to the contract) carefully before competing the purchase.
-Under common law this means that if someone is sold faulty goods he or she has no right to obtain compensation.
+This means that buyers of goods (in this case, landed property) are responsible to examine the goods (the property being purchased) closely or read the fine print (to the contract) carefully before completing the purchase.
+Under common law this means that if someone is sold faulty goods, he or she has no right to obtain compensation.

 Parallel lengths of timber/steel which support the ceiling.